-Sometimes, if you don’t stop, it can be all too easy not to acknowledge what you achieved and accomplished.
+Sometimes, if you don’t stop, it can be all too easy not to acknowledge what you have achieved and accomplished.

 Connection and gathering are what Relish Mama represent.
 Thank you for opening yourselves up, for saying ‘yes’ and for arriving here to us.
 Thank you for rolling up your sleeves and for sharing our table.